Appeals, Holds, & Policies

 - College Advising Hold or Major Exploration Hold: Complete a General Questions form for advisor assistance.
 Include any relevant information.

-- Requesting Psychology Course Credit for courses other than PSY 110 or 220 from transfer: Email completed PSY Course Credit Request with course syllabus (from the term you took the class) to email@example.com.
+- Requesting Psychology Course Credit for coursework taken at another institution: Complete the Psychology Course Credit Request Form.
+Make sure to attach a course syllabus (from the term you took the class) for each class.

 In the event that you do not pass or complete a course, you have the opportunity to repeat the course.

 If you do not successfully pass a course on the 2nd attempt, a 3rd attempt petition is required to retake the course.
-If your major is in the College of Liberal Arts, complete an Exception to Academic Policy for Undergraduate Limit form, include all supporting documents requested in the form.
+If your major is in the College of Liberal Arts, submit a Repeat Limit Exception request on your MyCSULB Student Center (view instructions here).

 Additional Policies, Petitions, & Appeals